Click on any of the following links for information:

 Student Advocacy and Support

 Student Advocacy & Support provides holistic services to aid, educate, and advocate for students when encountering life's challenges.
-The department consists of Case Management, Victim Support Services, The Lion Food Pantry, The Lion Wardrobe, and Foster Care Liaison Services.
+The department consists of Case Management, Foster Care Liaison Services, Victim Support Services, The Lion Food Pantry, and The Lion Wardrobe, and Foster Care Liaison Services.

 Student Disability Services

-Student Disability Services (SDS), located in Velma K. Waters Library, room 162, is committed to promoting an academic, recreational, and social experience for students with disabilities that is fully inclusive and accessible.
-Students with disabilities at A&M-Commerce are encouraged to participate in all aspects of campus life.
+Student Disability Services (SDS), located in Velma K. Waters Library, suite 162, is committed to promoting an academic, recreational, and social experience for students with disabilities that is fully inclusive and accessible.
+Students with disabilities at East Texas A&M University are encouraged to participate in all aspects of campus life.
 SDS offers accommodations counseling, disability-related resources, access to adaptive technology, assistive equipment, and academic/non-academic accommodations.

 Student Engagement

 Student Engagement is the center of your college experience.
-We can help you make the most of your A&M University-Commerce experience through student organizations, campus activities, fraternity and sorority life, special events, and programs such as Lion's Roar Weeks of Welcome and Homecoming.
-For more information, visit our website: https://www.tamuc.edu/office-of-student-affairs/student-engagement/ or by calling 903-468-5818.
+We can help you make the most of your East Texas A&M University experience through student organizations, campus activities, fraternity and sorority life, special events, and programs such as Lion's Roar Weeks of Welcome and Homecoming.
+For more information, visit our website: https://www.etamu.edu/office-of-student-affairs/student-engagement/ or by calling 903-468-5818.

 Fraternity and Sorority Life

-The purpose of Fraternity & Sorority Life at A&M-Commerce is to stimulate the intellectual and personal growth of each of its members, to challenge its members to be the best versions of themselves and live purposeful, fulfilling lives, to give back to the community through education, service & philanthropy and to enrich the overall college experience.
-With nearly 400 members at 21 chapters, Fraternity & Sorority life makes up about 7% of the student population at A&M-Commerce.
+The purpose of Fraternity & Sorority Life at East Texas A&M University is to stimulate the intellectual and personal growth of each of its members, to challenge its members to be the best versions of themselves and live purposeful, fulfilling lives, to give back to the community through education, service & philanthropy and to enrich the overall college experience.
+With nearly 400 members at 20 chapters, Fraternity & Sorority life makes up about 7% of the student population at East Texas A&M University.
 While each chapter is unique in its own way, we, as a community, strive to uphold our pillars: scholarship, leadership, service & philanthropy, and brotherhood/sisterhood.
-For more information about visit our website: https://www.tamuc.edu/fraternity-sorority-life/
+For more information about visit our website: https://www.etamu.edu/fraternity-sorority-life/

 Homecoming

 Homecoming is a time when current students, faculty, staff, and alumni come together to celebrate the life-long community that comes with being a Lion.
-A&M-Commerce has stood proudly since 1889, leaving its legacy in Texas over the past 100+ years.
-Join us for some of our most beloved homecoming traditions, such as the Hot Dog Spirit Rally, bonfire, and the homecoming football game.
-For more information, visit our website: https://www.tamuc.edu/student-engagement/homecoming/
+East Texas A&M University has stood proudly since 1889, leaving its legacy in Texas over the past 100+ years.
+Join us for some of our most beloved homecoming traditions, such as the Hot Dog Spirit Rally, and the homecoming concert, and football game.
+For more information, visit our website: https://www.etamu.edu/student-engagement/homecoming/

 Lion Camp

 Lion Camp is an opportunity for our newest members of the Lion Family to become immersed in our Lion Culture.
-Lion Camp is an off-campus transition camp designed to help our newest students meet new friends, learn about A&M-Commerce spirit and traditions, and make connections with student leaders.
-For more information, visit our website: https://www.tamuc.edu/lion-camp/
+Lion Camp is an off-campus transition camp designed to help our newest students meet new friends, learn about East Texas A&M University spirit and traditions, and make connections with student leaders.
+For more information, visit our website: https://www.etamu.edu/lion-camp/

 Lion's Roar Weeks of Welcome